andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

+The `git status` shows us what files are not staged for a commit.
+Before files cna be
+committed, they must be added to the staging area.
+Files are added to the stating area
+with the command `git add file_name`.
+To add all files in the working directory, one
-Next all files are added to the staging area and a snapshot is taken of the commit with the message "staging all files".
+can use `git add .`  Next all files are added to the staging area and a snapshot is
+taken of the commit with the message "staging all files".

 ```bash
 git add .